meibraransari/Docker-Zero-to-Hero/Day-05_Docker_exec_command_with_examples/README.md

 docker exec -it alpine sh
 ```

-* `-i`: Keeps STDIN open.
-* `-t`: Allocates a pseudo-terminal.
-*
-💡 Now you're inside the container and can run commands like you're in a Linux terminal!

 ## 🔒 6.
 Run as a Specific User

 Run a command as the `root` user: